kakiCoder511/kakiCoder511/README.md

 # 👋 Hi, I'm Kaki Lai
+Junior dev | creative tech & emotion-driven tools | Manchester

-I’m a creative developer-in-training with a background in visual storytelling and emotional UX — currently studying **JavaScript full stack development** at **Northcoders** (UK-based bootcamp).
+I’m a creative junior software developer with a background in visual storytelling and emotional UX.
+I recently completed full-stack training at Northcoders, where I focused on JavaScript, React, Express and PostgreSQL.
 ---

 ## 📚 Background